dcooray42/Tokenizer/README.md

 To begin, you'll need to set up your environment and interact with the smart contract.

 ## Prerequisites
+Before you begin, make sure you have the following:

+- A basic understanding of blockchain technology.<br>
-An Ethereum wallet (e.g., MetaMask) configured for the testnet.<br>
+- An Ethereum wallet (e.g., MetaMask).<br>
-Some test Ether for gas fees.
+- Some testnet Ether for deploying and interacting with the smart contract.

+## Project Overview
+Tokenizer is designed to help you gain insights into blockchain technology.
+The project focuses on the deployment of a token smart contract on a testnet, and its goals include:

+- Enhancing your understanding of blockchain concepts.<br>
+- Navigating the complexities of blockchain technology.<br>
+- Providing a creative and critical learning experience.

 ## Environment Variables
-Create a .env file in the project's root directory and specify the following environment variables:
+Create a `.env` file in the `deployment` directory and specify the following environment variables:

 ```plaintext
 API_URL = "api_url"
 PRIVATE_KEY = "wallet_private_key"
 ```
-`API_URL`: Replace with the API URL for your chosen network (e.g., Infura).<br>
+- `API_URL`: Replace with the API URL for your chosen network (e.g., Infura).<br>
-`PRIVATE_KEY`: Replace with the private key of your wallet.
+- `PRIVATE_KEY`: Replace with the private key of your wallet.

 ## Folder Structure
-`code`: Contains the source code for the smart contract.<br>
+- `code`: Contains the source code for the smart contract.<br>
-`deployment`: Holds deployment scripts and related files.<br>
+- `deployment`: Holds deployment scripts and related files.<br>
-`documentation`: Any additional documentation or resources for the project.
+- `documentation`: Any additional documentation or resources for the project.

 ## Deployment
+Make sure to be in the `deployment` folder to continue.<br>
 To deploy the smart contract to your chosen testnet, use the provided deployment script:

 ```shell